 © All Rights Reserved Laur456

-Looking for a fun time Queenstown definitely has something for everybody.
-Built on the beautiful coast of Lake Wakatipu this town also has stunning views of the Southern Alps.
+If you are looking for a fun time, Queenstown definitely has something for everybody.
+Built on the beautiful coast of Lake Wakatipu, this town also has stunning views of the Southern Alps.
 Its name comes from the myth of a local gold digger looking at the view of town then saying it is fit for Queen Victoria.
 And what that gold miner supposedly said is still true to this day.

 Queenstown is known for being the centre of adventure and outdoor tourism with options like skiing, jet boating, mountain biking and tramping, and is known as the home of the first modern bungy jump.
-For people that want a more relaxed time should spend their time fly fishing and hiking to enjoy in the area.
-After a hard day in the outdoors go explore Queenstown absolutely wonderful night life with a few good beers.
+For people that want a more relaxed time, you can spend your time fly-fishing and hiking to enjoy in the area.
+After a hard day in the outdoors, go explore Queenstown's absolutely wonderful night life with a few good beers.

 Spring in Queenstown is beautiful.
 Come and see the mountain resort during September to November.
 The mountains will still be covered in snow.
 The temperature is slowly climbing to double digits and the trees start to blossom.
 The chance of rain is fairly high.
 If travelling during spring you should still have some warm clothing with you.